 Health Technology Assessment encompasses multi-disciplinary research groups with expertise in the methodology and conduct of evidence syntheses (including systematic reviews, economic evaluations and information science), clinical trials and health implementation science, supporting decision-making about the clinical effectiveness, cost-effectiveness and use of new and existing interventions in health and social care.
 To find out more please contact Professor Andy Clegg.

-Maternal and Child Health Research at UCLan encompasses multi-disciplinary research with specific expertise in Maternal and Child Nutrition, Infant and Young Child Feeding (IYCF), Breastfeeding, Perinatal Mental Health, Childbirth and Global Midwifery Practices.
+Maternal and Child Health Research at UCLan encompasses multi-disciplinary research with specific expertise in Maternal and Child Nutrition, Infant and Young Child Feeding (IYCF), Breastfeeding, Perinatal Mental Health, Childbirth and Global Midwifery Practices Evaluation and Research.
 To find out more please contact Professor Soo Downe or Professor Fiona Dykes.

 Mental health research at UCLan is informed by trans-disciplinary perspectives aiming to pursue inquiry that informs progressive developments in practice and deepens critical thinking about the complexities of experiences of mental distress in its social context.
 To find out more please contact Professor Mick McKeown.